All Language & Adventure Programmes Include:

 - Breakfast is continental style, cereal, fruit, toast, preserves, tea, coffee, more toast!

-- We have a tuck shop on site, but we also advise students to bring snacks for night time as they may be hungry after their evening activities.
+- We have a drinks vending machine on site, but we also advise students to bring light snacks for night time as they may be hungry after their evening activities.
 We do not allow any food that needs to be cooked or energy drinks such as Red Bull but snacks, fruit, biscuits, treats and things that just need added water like pot noodles are all fine.

 We will cover all this, and much more, when providing quotes and support in the lead up to any trip.